25Iqbalhossain/fastapi_rag_templete/README.md

 **FastAPI RAG** is a sophisticated CLI tool designed to scaffold production-grade AI backends.
 Instead of assembly-required boilerplates, it generates a complete, modular ecosystem for RAG (Retrieval-Augmented Generation) applications, specialized AI agents, and high-performance SaaS platforms.

+This project is "Production-in-a-Box" for AI.
+It solves the complexity of Async IO, Vendor Abstraction, and Background Processing, allowing the development team to focus 100% on the AI Prompt Engineering and Domain Logic rather than the infrastructure.

 ---

 ## 🌟 Why FastAPI RAG?